-Once the plan year has begun, you cannot make changes in your authorization unless there has been a change in your status, as defined by the IRS.

-Please note that your election must be on account of and consistent with one of the following events:
+Once the plan year begins, you cannot make changes in your authorization unless you have had a change in your status, as defined by the IRS.
+Please note that your election must be because of and consistent with one of the following events:

-- Change in Marital Status Marriage, divorce, death of spouse, legal separation or annulment; - Death of domestic partner; - Change in Number of Dependents The birth, death, adoption or placement for adoption of a child; - Termination/Commencement of Employment The beginning or the end of employment of the employee, spouse, domestic partner or dependent; - Change in Work Hours Change in work schedule including a reduction or increase in hours, full-time/part-time switch, start/stop of unpaid leave of absence or a strike or lockout of employee, spouse, domestic partner or dependent; - Dependent begins or ceases to meet eligibility Your dependent satisfies (or ceases to satisfy) dependent eligibility requirements for DCRA; - Significant increase or decrease in cost of your dependent care provider (as long as provider is not a relative); or - Change in dependent care provider.
+- Change in marital status-Marriage, divorce, death of spouse, legal separation or annulment; - Death of domestic partner; - Change in number of dependents-The birth, death, adoption or placement for adoption of a child; - Termination/commencement of employment-The beginning or the end of employment of the employee, spouse, domestic partner or dependent; - Change in work hours-Change in work schedule including a reduction or increase in hours, full-time/part-time switch, start/stop of unpaid leave of absence or a strike or lockout of employee, spouse, domestic partner or dependent; - Eligibility changes-Your dependent satisfies (or ceases to satisfy) dependent eligibility requirements for DCRA; - Significant increase or decrease in cost of your dependent care provider (as long as provider is not a relative); or - Change in dependent care provider.

-If you have a change in status, you may increase (up to the appropriate IRS limit), decrease, start or stop your contributions by filing a new Authorization Form within 60 days of the status change.
+If you have a change in status, you may increase (up to the appropriate IRS limit), decrease, start or stop your contributions by filing a new authorization form within 60 days of the status change.
 Any change you make must be on account of and consistent with the change in status.

-If you stop your contributions, you may continue to submit any eligible expenses incurred before you stopped participating for the remainder of the plan year or until your account is exhausted, whichever comes first.
-(The same rule applies if you should terminate your CSU employment for any reason.)
+If you stop your contributions, you may continue to submit any eligible expenses incurred for the remainder of the plan year or until your account is exhausted, whichever comes first.
+The same rule applies if you should terminate your CSU employment for any reason.